 You should assume that anything outside the above areas can be seen by the public.

 That said, nothing is foolproof; so please put some thought into your posts before you make them.
 They might be around for a long time.
-If you need a post removed for some reason, please contact us.
+If you need a post removed for some reason, please see our content removal policy.

 The information and data you provide us in the course of using our services are as safe and private as our technology and ability allow.
 Protecting your privacy and security is part of our mission.
 We even put our money where our mouth is with donations to EFF.